ansible-collections/community.general/docs/docsite/rst/guide_vardict.rst

 The names of methods, such as ``set``, ``get_meta``, ``output`` amongst others, are reserved and cannot be used as variable names.
-If you try to use a reserved name a ``ValueError`` exception will be raised with the message "Name <var> is reserved".
+If you try to use a reserved name a ``ValueError`` exception is raised with the message "Name <var> is reserved".

 Generating output
 """""""""""""""""